 Arenal’s perfectly symmetrical shape makes it a visitor’s dream, while its abundance of outdoor activities makes it an easy place to check things off your “must-do in Costa Rica” list.
 Until 2010, it was Costa Rica’s most active volcano.
 Much to the enjoyment of its visitors, Arenal spewed enormous amounts of lava, gas, and ash regularly.
 That eruptive cycle – which began with the infamous eruption of 1968 – ended recently.
 In October 2010, Arenal entered into an indeterminate resting phase.
 For now, visitors will be unable to watch the much-loved explosions, although that could change within months or years.
 Travelers to Arenal will still enjoy its bountiful sights, sounds, and activities— there are mountains to be hiked, lakes to be fished, and rivers to be floated.
 As one of the country’s most scenic and accessible areas, it is a requisite stop on any tour of Costa Rica.

 Best Time to Visit

 The best time to visit La Fortuna is between November and April.
-During this time weather becomes dry, beautiful with moderate temperature, less rain, and warm sunshine.
+During this time weather becomes dry and beautiful, with moderate temperatures, less rain, and warm sunshine.
 If you are lucky may be able to see the volcano clearly.

 - May – November Is the rainy season weather can be quite unpredictable.